What is your life purpose? Have you ever thought about it?

 So whatever your highest Genius Drivers are, you are inspired from within to fulfil.
 You are unconsciously driven to achieve it the most.

-When you align your highest Genius Drivers with the overriding question you seek to fulfil, you have your link, your connection to your life purpose.
+When you align your highest Genius Drivers with the overriding mission you seek to fulfil, you then have your life purpose.
 It’s how you achieve maximum fulfilment in life.

 That’s worth repeating here: Your highest Genius Drivers are what you are most inspired to fulfil within.
-The overriding question you seek to answer is your connection to becoming and fulfilling your life’s purpose.
+The overriding mission you seek to fulfil is your your life’s purpose.

-When your work aligns with that overriding question and aligns with your highest Genius Drivers, you are most inspired to accomplish your mission.
+When your work aligns with that overriding mission and aligns with your highest Genius Drivers, you are most inspired to accomplish your mission.

 As I’ve mentioned in a previous post, you activate your Executive Centre the most when you are working in line with your Genius Drivers.

-When you activate your Executive Centre the most, you become more creative, innovative, motivated and objective.
+When you activate your Executive Centre, you become more creative, innovative, motivated and objective.

 Furthermore, when you align to your Unconscious and the SuperConscious, you’re more inspired and easily discover the fastest, easiest and less costly way to achieve your purpose.